sdiehl/zero-to-qed/docs/src/17_algebraic_structures.md

 ## First Principles to Mathlib

 We built these structures from scratch to understand how they work.
 In practice, you would use Mathlib's definitions, which are battle-tested and integrated with thousands of theorems.
 Our `Group` is Mathlib's `Group`.
-Our `MyRing` is Mathlib's `Ring`.
+Our `Ring` is Mathlib's `Ring`.
 The concepts are identical; the implementations are industrial-strength.

 The value of building from first principles is understanding.
 When Mathlib's `ring` tactic solves a polynomial identity, it is applying theorems like our `ring_zero_mul` millions of times per second.
 When type class inference finds a `CommGroup` instance, it is navigating a hierarchy like the one we drew.
 The abstraction is real, and so is the machinery underneath.